Edge densities of drawings of graphs with one forbidden cell: Concluding Remarks

-The vast number of questions asked about other beyond planar graph classes -- e.g. about complexity of recognition and stretchability -- can be carried over to our setting.
+The vast number of questions asked about other beyond planar graph classes -- for example, about complexity of recognition and stretchability -- can be carried over to our setting.
 However, our forbidden patterns rely on the topology of concrete drawings rather than only abstract combinatorics of the graph or the drawing (such as crossing edge pairs).
 Hence, the resulting graph classes are not always closed under taking subgraphs.
-For example, $K_5$ admits a simple \sixthree-free drawing while $K_3$ does not.
 In light of this, the results that almost all cell types can be avoided in drawings of $K_n$ from \cref{sec:complete-graphs} raise the question of which cell types can be avoided in drawings of any graph.
+For cell types whose boundary does not contain any crossing, we gave an answer in \cref{sec:all-graphs} but a full characterization remains elusive.